 No stranger to pandemics, Europe’s population lives with historical memories of devastating plagues, so how are they tackling this crisis?
 COVID-19 reached European shores at a moment of division, have European states responded with unity?
 Or will the continent become further divided in the aftermath of COVID-19?
 What can be said about the different approaches to the Pandemic?
 Spain and Sweden, Germany and the United Kingdom, Hungary and the Netherlands have responded quite differently to the pandemic.
 What are the major effects of the pandemic and the adopted policies?
 Has the response to the pandemic exacerbated disparities within a country and also between different European states?

 The above topics and questions are not intended to be exhaustive, nor are they intended to preclude other areas of research.
 The Institute still welcomes other topics in European studies as long as the projects articulate a clear connection to European Studies.
 The Institute warmly welcomes such discussion.

 Talk with Us

 For information about faculty grants or fellowships, please contact:

-For information about student grants or the visiting scholars programs, please contact:
+For information about graduate and undergraduate student grants or fellowships, please contact: